derekbraun/homogamy/README.txt

 simulator.py    Simulation module which uses simuPOP.
-                Simulation parameters are set via setting global variables and, for changing assortative mating, sometimes by changing the code.
+                Simulation parameters are set via setting variables in the experiment class.

                 simulator.py --help to get parameters
-                simulator.py --test-run to perform a single run
+                simulator.py --sample_run to perform a single run

 grapher.py      Produces graphs for the data files created by Simulator.py.